 My journey as a creator is a struggle to overcome life-long patterns of anxiety, challenge the new, balance my family responsibilities, and keep my creative fires burning.

 Can you relate?

-My goal is to launch my first online course for new or returning piano learners on how to practice piano effectively in February 2020.
-I've announced this goal originally for January and missed my target date.
+My goal is to launch my first online course for new or returning piano learners on how to practice piano effectively in April 2020.
+I've announced this goal originally for January and February—and missed my target dates.
 Wish you could see my face.